NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/02_reducing_failing_onnx_models/README.md

 Hence, the final reduced model should contain just the `Mul` node (since the other nodes don't cause a failure).

-1. For models that use dynamic input shapes or contains shape operations, freeze the input shapes and fold the shape operations with:
+1. For models that use dynamic input shapes or contain shape operations, freeze the input shapes and fold shape operations with:

     ```bash
     polygraphy surgeon sanitize model.onnx -o folded.onnx --fold-constants \